 Pam and her husband Mike have two daughters who attend Oklahoma State University and Edmond Memorial High School.
 In her spare time, Pam serves as Vice President of Edmond’s Bulldog Band Boosters.

-She currently serves on the Board of Directors for the Oklahoma Chapter of Association of Fundraising Professionals (AFP) as Vice-Chair of National Philanthropy Day.
+She currently serves on the Board of Directors for the Association of Fundraising Professionals Oklahoma Chapter (AFPOK) and as Vice-Chair of National Philanthropy Day.
 Breana is also a member of the Oklahoma Flute Society.